Keyword clustering

 - expanding topics for which there are few keywords.

-The most fundamental drawback of existing keyword clustering tools is that the resulting clusters may either contain keywords without a strong semantic similarity, or the analyzed data set produces too many clusters that could have been merged into larger clusters.
+The most fundamental drawback of existing keyword clustering tools is that the resulting clusters may either contain keywords without a strong semantic similarity or the analyzed data set produces too many clusters that could have been merged into larger clusters.

 The first issue arises while using Weak

 cluster type, the second is caused by Strong type.
-Also, both these clustering types share a common drawback — scattering of clusters with a similar topic.
+Also, both these clustering types share a common drawback — the scattering of clusters with a similar topic.

 Unlike many competitors’ solutions, Serpstat clustering tool doesn’t set a cluster center — a keyword with the highest search volume which is compared with other keywords to detect the number of matching URLs in SERP, and Serpstat is looking for connections among all clustered keywords.